 -- heard a report from Director Jim Douglas regarding the engagement Nebraskans have with wildlife conservation, citing wide hunter participation in two surveys.

--- heard Nancy Kile of Dawes County speak to them about her concerns of the impacts mining is having on natural resources in the Panhandle.
+-- heard Nancy Kile of Dawes County speak about her concerns of the impact of mining on natural resources in the Panhandle.
 She asked the Commission to draft a position on the issue.

 -- heard a staff report of a plan to further develop the state park system as a destination for wedding events.